Blue Ridge Women in Agriculture

 • Comfortable interacting with diverse populations and speaking in front of groups of people

-• Working knowledge of Google Drive, Mailchimp, and Canva
+• Working knowledge of Google Drive and Canva

 Why Intern?